suppaduppax/Scraper-Discord-Notification/README.md

 job.
 If there all jobs with the same frequency are deleted, the cronjob matching that frequency will also be deleted

+<h2>Settings</h2>
+There is only a couple of implemented settings in the 'settings.yaml' file. log_rotation_files - the number of files to rotate in logs/ recent_ads - the number of ads to notify about when running a task.
+0 disables this and will show an infinite number of ads

 <h2>Commands</h2>
 Use the help command to see what commands are available
 >$ python3 main.py --help